pipeline-tools/gusty/README.md

 Lastly, gusty's `create_dag` function can be passed any keyword argument from Airflow's DAG class, as well as dictionaries for task group defaults and external dependency sensor defaults.
 And if you'd rather, gusty can pick up per-DAG and per-task-group specifications via YAML files titled `METADATA.yml` - which will override any defaults passed to `create_dag` - so you can specify defaults *and* override those defaults with metadata.

 gusty works with both Airflow 1.x and Airflow 2.x, and automatically generates task groups in Airflow 2.x.
-Plus, you can specify task group dependencies and external external_dependencies in `METADATA.yml`.
+Plus, you can specify task group dependencies and external external_dependencies in each task group's `METADATA.yml` file.

 In short, gusty allows you to focus on the tasks in a pipeline instead of the scaffolding.

 ## Up and running with `create_dag`

 gusty's core function is `create_dag`.
 To have gusty generate a DAG, provide a path to a directory that contains `.yml` files for the DAG's tasks.
-The `create_dag` function can take any keyword arguments from Airflow's DAG class, as well as a dictionaries for task group defaults (task_group_defaults) and external dependency sensor defaults (wait_for_defaults).
+The `create_dag` function can take any keyword arguments from Airflow's DAG class, as well as dictionaries for task group defaults (`task_group_defaults`) and external dependency sensor defaults (`wait_for_defaults`).

 An example of the entire `.py` file that generates your DAG looks like this: